Mostafa249/ApiTestingUsingPlaywright/README.md

 # 🔥 API Test Suite 🔥

-This repo contains a collection of automation test cases that targets Fatura APIs.
+This repo is a dummy API testing using Playwright.
 ## Testing Stack: 🔑

 - Typescript